I Think I'm in Love with You: Music video

 "I Think I'm in Love with You" was the first of Simpson's videos to be set to an up-tempo beat.
 The video was directed by Nigel Dick.
-The video starts out with Jessica and her girlfriends, including her sister, Ashlee running into a group of factory workers unloading furniture from a truck.
+The video starts out with Jessica and her girlfriends, including her sister, Ashlee, running into a group of factory workers unloading furniture from a truck.
 The workers join Simpson and her girlfriends in an impromptu dance on the streets.
 The video is also intercut with scenes of Simpson in front of a giant heart.

 The video's TRL world premiere debut was on June 1, 2000, at number 10.
 The video peaked at number five and stayed on the countdown for 25 days, making it her first successful video on MTV's TRL.

 Live performances

-"I Think I'm in Love with You" was included on the set list of the Heat It Up Tour (1999), DreamChaser Tour (2001) and Reality Tour (2004).
+"I Think I'm in Love with You" was included on the set list of 98 Degrees' 1999 Heat It Up Tour, where she was the opening act as well as her headlining DreamChaser Tour (2001) and Reality Tour (2004).
 Simpson performed the song at the Wango Tango concert organized by KISS-FM on May 13, 2000.
 Five days later, she performed the song on The Rosie O'Donnell Show on May 18, 2000.
-On June 2, 2000, Simpson performed it at the Zootopia concert, organized by Radio Z-100.
+On June 2, 2000, Simpson performed it at the Zootopia concert, organized by the radio station Z-100.
 Later, she performed at Summer Music Mania on August 13, 2000.
-She also performed on Arthur Ashe Kids Day festivities in New York, on August 26, 2000.
+She also performed at Arthur Ashe Kids' Day festivities in New York, on August 26, 2000.
 On November 21, 2000, she performed the song at the World AIDS Day Concert.
 On November 23, 2000, Simpson performed the song on The Salvation Army's National Kettle Kick-off half-time show.